Tanish-Ranjan/TPL-VSC-Extension/README.md

 1. Open a `.tpl` file in VS Code.
 2. Start typing a common TPL construct (e.g., "var", "fun").
-3. As you type, VS Code will suggest relevant code snippets from the TPL Runner extension.
+3. As you type, VS Code will suggest relevant code snippets from the TPL extension.
 4. Select the appropriate snippet to insert it into your code.

 ### Customization

-You can customize some aspects of the TPL Runner extension through your VS Code settings:
+You can customize some aspects of the TPL extension through your VS Code settings:

-* `tplRunner.interpreterPath`: Set the path to your TPL interpreter JAR file.
+* `tpl.interpreterPath`: Set the path to your TPL interpreter JAR file.
 * You can also configure keyboard shortcuts for running and debugging TPL scripts (refer to VS Code documentation for custom keybindings).

 ## Contributing

 We welcome contributions from the community!
-If you have any bug fixes, improvements, or new features you'd like to see in the TPL Runner extension, feel free to create a pull request on the GitHub repository https://github.com/Tanish-Ranjan/TPL.
+If you have any bug fixes, improvements, or new features you'd like to see in the TPL extension, feel free to create a pull request on the GitHub repository https://github.com/Tanish-Ranjan/TPL-VSC-Extension.

 ## License

 This extension is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for more information.

-### Enjoy using the TPL Runner extension!
+### Enjoy using the TPL extension!